utahplt/gtp-benchmarks/README.md

 - Go to one of the new directories, run `main.rkt`

-Rules
+Guidelines
 ---

+The benchmarks try to meet the following "rock bottom" guidelines for giving reproducible performance data in reasonable time:

-- No I/O actions during timed computation
+1. No I/O actions during timed computation
-- Able to run all typed/untyped configurations
+2. Able to run all typed/untyped configurations
-- Run for 1-5 seconds when untyped or fully-typed
+3. Run for 1-5 seconds when untyped or fully-typed
-- Run for < 300 seconds in the worst case
+4. Run for < 300 seconds in the worst case

+Points 3 and 4 are in conflict.
+For `forth` in particular, the untyped configuration runs extremely quickly but some partially-typed configurations take close to 5 minutes.

 Dependencies